Robot Gift Guide 2018

 OpenManipulator

 Last year, South Korean robot maker ROBOTIS introduced the TurtleBot3, designed to help people get started with ROS and, in particular, SLAM and autonomous navigation.
-Now ROBOTIS is announcing OpenManipulator, a 5-degrees-of-freedom arm powered by Dynamixel servos that you can attach to a Turtlebot3 Waffle.
+Now ROBOTIS is announcing OpenManipulator, a 5-degrees-of-freedom arm powered by Dynamixel XM430 servos that you can attach to a Turtlebot3 Waffle.
 It’s not cheap, and the learning curve can be daunting for beginners, but OpenManipulator is a versatile platform for anyone interested in exploring motion planning, grasping, kinematics, and mobile manipulation.

 ROBOTIS